 Your parents might take you to a doctor,

-who can help find out if a medical problem is making you feel anxious, or to a therapist, who can
+who can help find out if a medical problem is making you feel anxious, or to a therapist, who

-or medication (or a combination of these things).
+exercises, or medication (or a combination of these things).

 Of course, if you do come face to face with a hungry saber-toothed tiger, there's

 just one thing you should do . . .
 RUN!